ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 1. [Pre-requisite] Installation of the {{site.data.keyword.cloud_notm}} CLI.
 [Learn more](/docs/cli?topic=cli-install-ibmcloud-cli).

-   If the CLI is installed, continue with the next step.

 2. Log in to the {{site.data.keyword.cloud_notm}} by using an API key.
 Run the following command: [`ibmcloud login --apikey`](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login).
 The API key is forwarded to the IAM Identity Service.

     Notice that the API key includes information about the account.